 In higher education, augmented reality is used for a wide range of applications.
 Generally, higher education college courses require more hands-on work in studios and labs than those at the K-12 level.

-Studies get more complex with each year, and comprehending them without physically attending the classes is a real challenge.
-That is why AR comes in handy especially during the times of Covid-19 and online education.
+Studies get more complex each year, and comprehending them without physically attending the classes is a real challenge.
+That is why AR comes in handy, especially during the times of Covid-19 and online education.
 Faculties use AR platforms to incorporate gamification into their curricula and create informative educational material.

 Let’s start with medical students.
 Apart from other majors and disciplines, med students are the ones who suffer the most from a lack of practical training.
 That is because when they first start, their training can not consist of hands-on treatment with a living human being, whose life might be at stake.